 present in the United States and the variety of careers, roles and

 lifestyles open to women as well as men in our society.
-One of the
+One

-race, ethnicity, religion, and disability.
+sex, race, ethnicity, religion, and disability.

 Student complaints and grievances shall first be made to the